openshift/insights-operator/docs/gathered-data.md

 Collects API requests counts for the resources mentioned in the alert provided as a string parameter.

-Params is of type AlertIsFiringConditionParams:
-- alert_name string - name of the firing alert

 ### API Reference
 None